Committed Relationship Components: Emotional Intimacy And More

 Am I ready for commitment?

-Deciding to pursue a committed romantic relationship with someone can be a big step.
-Although the particulars can look different for different people, there are a handful of signs that usually indicate that a relationship has reached this level.
-Read on to learn more about what a committed relationship actually is, plus eight signs that you and your partner might be ready for one.
+Deciding to pursue a serious relationship with someone can be a big step.
+Although the particulars can look different from person to person, there are a handful of signs that usually indicate that a healthy relationship has reached this level.
+Read on to learn more about what a committed relationship is, and discover signs that you and your partner might be ready for a long-term relationship commitment.

 Getty